 Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 31.
 6: Comply or explain Board A.1.9 The board should operate a code of conduct that builds on the values of the NHS foundation trust and reflect high standards of probity and responsibility.
 See 3 0 above 32.
 6: Comply or explain Board A.1.10 The NHS foundation trust should arrange appropriate insurance to cover the risk of legal action against its directors.
 Comp oliant 33.
 6: Comply or explain Chair A.3.1 The chairperson should, on appointment by the council, meet the independence criteria set out in B.1.1.
 A chief executive should not go on to be the chairperson of the same NHS foundation trust.
 Comp oliant 34.
-6: Comply or explain Board A.4.1 In consultation with the council, the board should appoint one of the independent non-executive directors to be the senior independent director.
+6: Comply or explain Board A.4.1 In consultation with the council, the board should appoint one of the independent non-executive directors to be the senior independent director Comp oliant.
+Lester Porter w as appointed as the Trust's senior indep pendent director in April 2014 in consultation with the council of governors.
+35. 6: Comply or explain Board A.4.2 The chairperson should hold meetings with the non-executive directors without the executives present.
 Comp oliant.
-Lester Porter w as appointed as the e Trust's senior indep endent director in April 2014 in consultation with the council of governors.
-35. 6: Comply or explain Board A.4.2 The chairperson should hold meetings with the non-executive directors without the executives present.
-Comp pliant.
-The chair has h eld monthly meeti ngs with the non-exe ecutive directors throughout the course of 2016/17 36.
+The chair has h eld monthly meetin gs with the non-ex ecutive directors throughout the course of 2016/17 36.
 6: Comply or explain Board A.4.3 Where directors have concerns that cannot be resolved about the running of the NHS foundation trust or a proposed action, they should ensure that their concerns are recorded in the board minutes.
 Not a pplicable in 2016/17 37.
-6: Comply or explain Council of governors A.5.1 The council of governors should meet sufficiently regularly to discharge its duties. overnors should meet at least four times per year.
-During 2016/17 the july 2016, 20 October 2016 and 19 January 2017.
-38. 6: Comply or explain Council of governors A.5.2 The council of governors should not be so large as to be unwieldy. ouncil of governors co raph 14 of the trust's members, three stat f members and three stakeholder representatives, as established by 39.
-6: Comply or explain Council of governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document. bliant.
-NHS Improvem ust's council of govern uties and legal obligations of foundation trust governors.
-General duties of Trust's constitution.
-40. 6: Comply or explain Council of governors A.5.5 The chairperson is responsible for leadership of both the board and the council but the governors also have a responsibility to make the arrangements work and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non- executives, as appropriate. and the second Comp bliant.
-Provision 20 of the Trust's constitu ition explains the arr angements in place for the Trust.
+6: Comply or explain Council of governors A.5.1 The council of governors should meet sufficiently regularly to discharge its duties. governors should meet at least four times per year.
+During 2016/17 the 5 July 2016, 20 October 2016 and 19 January 2017.
+38. 6: Comply or explain Council of governors A.5.2 The council of governors should not be so large as to be unwieldy. ouncil of governors co graph 14 of the trust's members, three sta ff members and three stakeholder representatives, as established by 39.
+6: Comply or explain Council of governors A.5.4 The roles and responsibilities of the council of governors should be set out in a written document. oliant.
+NHS Improvements luties and legal obligations of foundation trust governors.
+General duties of a Trust's constitution.
+40. 6: Comply or explain Council of governors A.5.5 The chairperson is responsible for leadership of both the board and the council but the governors also have a responsibility to make the arrangements work and should take the lead in inviting the chief executive to their meetings and inviting attendance by other executives and non-executives, as appropriate.
+Comp oliant.
+Provision 20 of the Trust's constitut ion explains the arr rangements in place for the Trust.
+41. 6: Comply or explain Council of governors A.5.6 The council should establish a policy for engagement with the board of directors for those circumstances when they have concerns.
+Drovie sion 52 of the Trust's c onstitution sets out nrovisions for disn utes between the council of governors and board of directors.